lamberta/devkit-doc/native/ios-remote-debug.md

 <img src="./assets/ios/ios-debugger.png"></img>

 There are two tabs for scripts on the left.
-The left tab contains your game source code, and the right tab entitled "Content Scripts" contains the SDK JavaScript source code.
+The left tab contains your game source code, and the right tab entitled "Content Scripts" contains the DevKit JavaScript source code.

 To break on exceptions, start the debugging session before the exception occurs, and click on the (") pause button in the lower left until it displays blue.
 In this state, when an exception occurs in JavaScript, the remote debugger will break on the exception line.